 Birds, Beasties and Bewick

-Capturing the spirit of Cherryburn and Tyneside through observations and encounters in the landscape, Phoebe Connolly's installation of finely detailed engraved glass hopes to inspire you to reconnect with nature by looking closely at the wildlife that resides at this quiet and understated North East property.
+Capturing the spirit of Cherryburn and Tyneside through observations and encounters in the landscape, in the Spring and Summer of 2021, Phoebe Connolly's installation of finely detailed engraved glass hoped to inspire you to reconnect with nature by looking closely at the wildlife that resides at this quiet and understated North East property.

-Opening on Friday 11 June, Birds, Beasties and Bewick is a brand-new exhibition bringing the work of young artist Phoebe Connolly to the half parlour and cottage garden here at Cherryburn.
+This year Cherryburn welcomed a wonderful exhibition, Birds, Beasties and Bewick, which brought the work of young artist Phoebe Connolly to the half parlour and cottage garden.

 In Phoebe’s own words “I’ve grown up surrounded by birds and I’m always drawing them.
 Thomas Bewick was renowned for the amount of detail he worked in and we have a shared passion for birds.
 I’ll be working with glass engraving alongside wood engraving to create a large-scale installation.
 I’m hoping people can reconnect with nature and look closely in the same way that I do when I’m drawing and creating the engravings.”

-The new works of art for Cherryburn have been made specifically for the half parlour.
-The 20 glass panels combine observational studies with memories and imagination of the plants and creatures that inhabit the landscape in which Cherryburn sits.
-From fleeting glimpses to careful study, she records these moments across the panels of glass creating a space for the mind to wander and reflect on how the landscape has changed since Thomas Bewick’s time.
+The new works of art for Cherryburn were made specifically for the half parlour.
+The 20 glass panels combined observational studies with memories and imagination of the plants and creatures that inhabit the landscape in which Cherryburn sits.
+From fleeting glimpses to careful study, she recorded these moments across the panels of glass creating a space for the mind to wander and reflect on how the landscape has changed since Thomas Bewick’s time.